Course Description

 The Academy for Continued Healthcare Learning is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Academy for Continued Healthcare Learning designates this live activity for a maximum of 6.75 AMA PRA Category 1 Credits™.
+The Academy for Continued Healthcare Learning designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Event Schedule

-Registration and Breakfast
+Registration and Continental Breakfast

 Zayd A. Eldadah, MD, PhD